TenthPres/TouchPointScripts/BackgroundChecks/README.md

 As currently configured, this runs/looks for checks on the following schedule:
 - Minors do not need background checks.
 They are listed to get actual background checks at 17 and 9 months.
-- Basic ProtectMyMinistry check is run annually for all adult employees and volunteers who work with children.
 - PATCH is run once every five years (as required by law).
 This system does not have a means for checks to be imported.
 Therefore, if a volunteer already has this check, it will need to be run again through ProtectMyMinistry.
 - CAHC is run once every five years (as required by law).
 This system does not have a means for checks to be imported.